Welcome fellow world travelers!

 Leading a program like this can be a very rewarding experience for

-provide you with helpful information on how to get started, how to
+Guide provides you with helpful information on how to

 Re-Entry to the U.S.